Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 MICHELLE: It looks like it’s just about the exact same spot she got separated from them in the first place.
 And yes, that’s exactly what I’m trying to say.
 It’s super cute and adorable on one hand, but extraordinarily bittersweet on the other.

-MELINDA: That seems like the perfect note on which to end this evening’s column.
+MJ: That seems like the perfect note on which to end this evening’s column.
 Do you have anything further to say?
 Any final, woe-free thoughts?

 MICHELLE: Oh!
 I did want to mention how much Chi reminds me of Yotsuba at times, especially her zeal for new things, like when she has just discovered the tastiness of milk and is obsessing about it going, “Cow… cow… cow… cow…” I bet cat-loving Yotsuba&! fans would love Chi.

-MELINDA: That’s a wonderful point!
+MJ: That’s a wonderful point!
 And about as far from woeful as one could get. :)

 MICHELLE: Nothing drives away those blues like a good ol’ “cow” chant.

-MELINDA: That’s what my grandpappy always used to say.
+MJ: That’s what my grandpappy always used to say.

 I can’t top the grandpappy line.
 Sorry.